${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Quantum Teichm uller theory

-In this subsection we choose to mostly follow the terminology convention of \cite{Le}, with some modification. \begin{definition}[\cite{Le}] $\bullet$ A \ul{\em generalized marked surface} is a pair $(\Sigma,\mathcal{P})$, where $\Sigma$ is a compact oriented surface with boundary $\partial \Sigma$ and $\mathcal{P}$ is a finite subset of $\Sigma$, such that each component of $\partial \Sigma$ should have at least one point of $\mathcal{P}$.
+In this subsection we choose to mostly follow the terminology conventions of \cite{Le}, with some modification. \begin{definition}[\cite{Le}] $\bullet$ A \ul{\em generalized marked surface} is a pair $(\Sigma,\mathcal{P})$, where $\Sigma$ is a compact oriented surface with boundary $\partial \Sigma$ and $\mathcal{P}$ is a finite subset of $\Sigma$, such that each component of $\partial \Sigma$ contains at least one point of $\mathcal{P}$.

 \vs